Now Watch Made Of Sandalwood

 The gold NOW sign is gently embedded on the watch dial.
 It’s a glossy sign and can have a many different beautiful shades of gold depending of the angle.

-The size of the watch case (1.49 inch / 38 mm) is considered as a unisex / woman’s watch size.
+The size of the watch case (37 mm / 1.49 inch) is considered as a unisex / woman’s watch size.

 There’s a picture in the watch photo gallery that shows the watch size precisely.

-The strap is adjustable – you will receive an instruction how to resize the size of the strap.
-The wooden links in the strap are removable to allow you to adjust the strap size to the size of your wrist.
+The bracelet is adjustable – you will receive a paper instruction on how to resize the bracelet to the size of your wrist.

 - Watch is made of Sandalwood.
 It is an expensive, very good quality and strong wood.